executablebooks/sphinx-tabs/README.md

 ![Code Tabs](/images/codeTabs.gif)

 Code tabs also support custom lexers (added via sphinx `conf.py`).
 Pass the lexers alias as the first argument of `code-tab`.

-By default, code tabs are labelled with the language name, though a custom label can be provided like so:
+By default, code tabs are labelled with the language name, though a custom label can be provided as an optional second argument to the `code-tabs` directive:

 ```rst
 .. tabs::